markwaldron7string/coverage-modeller/README.md

 ## A few decisions worth calling out

+- **Coverage modelled as it actually composes, not as exclusive tiers.** No U.S. state requires comprehensive or collision coverage — they're always independent, optional add-ons on top of a liability baseline, and "Full Coverage" isn't real policy terminology.
+The coverage model, calculations, and UI were rebuilt around that: liability is implicit, and comprehensive, collision, and uninsured/underinsured motorist are each independently selectable.
+The tool is explicit about its own scope, too — a footer note makes clear it illustrates coverage trade-offs rather than representing any specific state's requirements or a real carrier's product.
 - **A pure calculation core.** Out-of-pocket cost, premium, payout, and break-even are pure functions with no UI dependencies, which made the business logic exhaustively testable and kept the components thin.